jongoodnow/gitime/docs/export.rst

 --format [FORMAT], -f [FORMAT]
 ******************************

-Choose the format to export to.
+Choose the export file format.
 This defaults to `csv`.

-Right now, this is the only format available.
-More will come soon.
+The formats currently available are:

+- csv
+- xlsx

 --file [FILE], -p [FILE]
 ************************